-Goal Analysis [2021-22]
+Goal Analysis [2022-23]

 An analysis of how this goal was carried out in the previous year.
 A description of any substantive differences in planned actions and actual implementation of these actions.

-Semitropic was successful in implementing all action items under Goal 1 in the 2021-2022 LCAP.
-Teachers were provided support through professional development.
+Semitropic was successful in implementing all action items under Goal 1 in the 2022-2023 LCAP.
+Action 1.1: Teachers were provided support through professional development.
 KCSOS provided coaching in the area of math, specifically Number Talks to help support all teachers in successfully implementing math strategies.
-In addition, we were able to update technology for all classrooms.
+Teachers were also provided coaching in Science/ELD strategies, specifically integrating Thinking Maps into lessons and the use of the new Science Curriculum.
+Action 1.4: A team of staff were able to attend PBIS schoolwide training.
+Additionally, our classified staff was provided training in PBIS strategies over the course of several days.
+In addition, in Action 1.7 were able to update technology for all classrooms.
 Each classroom was outfitted with up to date Chromebooks, replacing those that were damaged/lost over the past year.
-The intervention teacher provided small group/individual intervention to students K-5th who were identified as needing Tier II assistance in ELA and/or Math.
-Our program coordinator was able to provide valuable mentoring to our teachers as well as on site professional development in Thinking Maps and ELD strategies.
+The intervention teacher (Action 1.5) provided small group/individual intervention to students K-5th who were identified as needing Tier II assistance in ELA and/or Math.
+Our program coordinator (Action 1.6) was able to provide valuable mentoring to our teachers as well as on site professional development in Thinking Maps and ELD strategies.
 The program coordinator also was able to track and provide mentoring to our EL students with an emphasis on our long term ELs.
-In addition, several classrooms were updated with SmartTv to replace old and failing SMART boards.
-As stated in action 1.11, we were able to hire additional classroom assistants which helped to implement Rtl/small group work within classrooms.
-We were able to implement Acadiance in our 3rd and 4th grade classrooms, which provided valuable data on our students literacy levels.
+In addition, several classrooms were updated with SmartTv to replace old and failing SMART boards (Action 1.7).
+As stated in action 1.11, we were able to hire an additional classroom assistant which helped to implement Rtl/small group work within classrooms.
+We were able to implement Acadiance in our K-5th grade classrooms, which provided valuable data on our students literacy levels (Action 1.12).
+Additionally, we were able to have sufficient materials for K-8th in all subject areas with an adoption of a new History curriculum (Action 1.2).

-Although we were able to provide Professional Development opportunities as well as Math Coaching, we were not able to provide the planned grade span release days that would've allowed for additional planning and training.
+Although we were able to provide Professional Development opportunities as well as Math Coaching and Science/ELD coaching, we were not able to provide multiple planned grade span release days that would've allowed for additional planning and training.
 Lack of substitute availability made it difficult to have teachers out of the classroom.